 Know the Laws: California

 This civil order provides protection from harassment from someone with whom you do or do not have a relationship.

 For the purposes of getting a civil harassment order, harassment is defined as:

 You can get a civil harassment order against someone with whom you are in a relationship, to whom you are related, or against someone with whom you do not have an intimate or familial relationship (such as an acquaintance, co-worker, neighbor, or stranger).
 The purpose of a civil harassment order is to stop further abuse and harassment.

 In a civil harassment order, a judge can order the harasser to stop harassing you and to stay away from you.
-If the judge believes there is a good reason to do so, you may be able to include other family or household members on the order.*1 You may receive a temporary order if you show reasonable proof of harassment and that you will suffer great or irreparable harm.*2 A temporary order will last until you can have a full court hearing (usually within 21 - 25 days).*3 A final order will last up to five years and can be extended for up to an additional five years.
-If the order does not have an expiration date on it, this means that it will last for three years from the date it was issued.*4
+If the judge believes there is a good reason to do so, you may be able to include other family or household members on the order.* You may receive a temporary order if you show reasonable proof of harassment and that you will suffer great or irreparable harm.** A temporary order will last until you can have a full court hearing (usually within 21 - 25 days).*** An order after hearing will last up to five years and can be extended for up to an additional five years.
+If the order does not have an expiration date on it, this means that it will last for three years from the date it was issued.****

 * Ann.Cal.C.C.P. § 527.6(c)